 Mihaud’s (1928) Three Rag-Caprices were composed a year before …

 Music score from an anthology or collected work

-Note: Examples of medium include the following: score, choral score, miniature score, orchestral score, libretto, song lyrics, etc.
+- Examples of medium include: musical score, choral score, vocal score, study score, orchestral score, libretto, song lyrics, etc.

 The Italian symphony has often been included in surveys of 19th-century repertoire, as evidenced by its inclusion in Lang’s seminal anthology (Mendelssohn, 1851/1969).